-Olive clutched the letter from her brother’s in-law in her hand.
+Olive clutched the letter from her brother’s in-laws in her hand.
 She pictured her only sibling in her mind’s eye as a young man when she had last seen him.
-The pride of her mother and father, a charming, handsome boy who filled their Church Street home with laughter.
+The pride of her mother and father, a charming and handsome boy who filled their Church Street home with laughter.
 At twenty years of age, he had loved Sophie Davis with such abandon; he’d left all he’d known behind to make a life with his new wife on the plains of Ohio.
-Sophie’s kin were farmers and she wanted no life other than that which the soil and the tilling of it, brought.
-So James announced his intentions of making Ohio his new home, where he would farm and raise his family.
+Sophie’s kin were farmers, and she wanted no life, other than that which the soil and the tilling of it, brought.
+So James announced his intentions of making Ohio his new home where he would farm and raise his family.

-The death of Olive’s parents, only a year apart had left her bereft, but she had cared for them through their illnesses and she saw their demise inch closer with each day.
-The news of James and Sophie’s death, however, left her grief stricken.
+The death of Olive’s parents, only a year apart, had left her bereft, but she had cared for them through their illnesses and had seen their demise inch closer with each day.
+The news of James’s and Sophie’s deaths, however, left her grief-stricken.
 But her misery would certainly pale in comparison to the devastation John and Mary must feel.
 Without preamble, this pair of deaths had orphaned her ten-year-old niece and four-year-old nephew.